chinmay13/receipt-processor/README.md

 POST /receipts/process: Accepts receipt details, validates them, and processes them to award points.\
 GET /receipts/{id}/points: Retrieves the awarded points for a specific receipt.

-## Technologies Used and Reason to choose them
+## Technologies Used and Reason to Choose Them

 Go: Primary language for backend development \
 Gin: Lightweight, fast HTTP web framework for handling requests \